 - Shannon Ferguson, Head of People at Blueboard

-Watch the full event recording here, and keep reading to dig into the top takeaways from the webinar below:
+Watch the full event recording here, and keep reading to dig into the top employee motivation takeaways from the webinar below:

 The importance of employee motivation in 2021.